wahoti/BattleRoyalBot/README.md

 - - recover: recover health
 - - grapple: reduce your grapple level by one, defend against incoming grapples

+- /utility-taunt: utility effects, double effectiveness when half health
+- - distract: apply weak to all opponents 50% chance
+- - rage: apply rage to self
+- - throw: 1 damage to all opponents 50% chance, can crit

 MECHANICS

 stamina damage: causes extra stamina usage on the player's next action then is reset to 0.